Window manufacturers respond to consumer taste.

 “As soon as you cut an opening, you’re reducing the home’s energy efficiency and increasing the potential for maintenance issues,” Schulte says.
 “If the windows are fixed, there are fewer of those concerns.”

 “Fiberglass was a game changer in the window industry when it was introduced in the ’90s,” says Storey.
-“We rarely get calls for replacement windows on homes that have fiberglass units like we do with wood or even vinyl.”
+“We rarely get calls for replacement windows on homes that have fiberglass units.”
+However, according to Storey, all other windows that are built with materials not resembling the composition of fiberglass, like vinyl and wood, require frequent substitutions

+Truth be told, this is not just a problem in Iowa, but also in other states like Long Island.
+Nonetheless, Iowa tops the list of places where window replacements are needed frequently.
 Because of Iowa’s extreme weather conditions, even vinyl can eventually fail in some applications.
-“Especially on southern exposures, the sun can heat the window to over 150°F, and that will cause them to warp or change shape,” Storey says.
-“Fiberglass can withstand up to 400°F, so it holds up to our temperature extremes more consistently.”
+“Especially on southern exposures, the sun can heat the window to over 150 F, and that will cause them to warp or change shape,” Storey says.
+“Fiberglass can withstand up to 400 F, so it holds up to our temperature extremes more consistently.”

 The trend toward contemporary designs has affected more than just the size and function of today’s residential windows.
 It’s also led to a greater selection of colors.
 “Dark colors, especially black, are very popular,” says Storey.
 “And today’s manufacturers are offering fiberglass products and units with an acrylic cap that is so durable even dark colors don’t fade.”